Using FusionAuth on Docker

 Plugins

-You can mount a directory containing a plugin to your Docker container.
+Instead of building a custom docker image, you can directly mount a directory containing a plugin to your Docker container.

 Here are the steps to do so: